billpmurphy/h2048/README.md

 gabrielecirulli.github.io/2048/

-This program covers the game logic and IO, allowing you to play 2048 in the console.
+This program covers the game logic and IO, allowing you to play 2048 in the console, as well as 2084-playing program.

 ***********************************************************